patchstack/documentation/src/content/docs/Patchstack App/dashboard.md

 ## Vulnerability information and filtering

-You can use the search bar to find vulnerabilities of specific app, or search vulnerabilities by description.
+You can use the search bar to find vulnerabilities of specific site, or search vulnerabilities by description.

 ![](@images/dab2b1c-patchstack_filters.png)